M-o-a-T/moat/README.md

 ## Repository Structure

+This repository contains a lot of submodules, corresponding to separate `moat-XXX` packages..

-This repository contains one directory "main", which contains the command-line front-end of the MoaT.
+The submodule "main" contains the command-line front-end of the MoaT.
 Any MoaT code that can reasonably be controlled by a command line hooks into it, by way of a `_main` module with a `cli` object, which should be an `asyncclick` command.

 All other parts are submodules, so you can ignore the parts you don't want.